ubaldot/vim-microdebugger/README.md

 ### Known bugs

 The plugin has been tested on macos, Windows (read below) and partially on Linux.

 When the plugin execution is terminated, you get an error message about OpenOCD.
-You can safely ignore it, it is only an `echo` that is erroneously triggered.
+You can safely ignore it, it is only an `echo` message that is erroneously triggered.

 > [!CAUTION]